DevFidelis/DevFidelis/README.md

 - [Bola Yapa Zed](https://bolayapazed.com/):  A football news and updates blog that aims to report accurately about everything Zambian football.
 - [Zedscoop](http://zedscoop.com/):  A music streaming/download and all round entertainment blog site that delivers Zambian music-to-music lovers both home and in diaspora.
 - [Just Zed Muzik](https://www.justzedmuzik.co/): Fixed their spamdexing hack and handled their search engine optimization (SEO).
+- Accommodation System using the MERN Stack (Not Online)

 Feel free to explore these projects in more detail!